Designated Donations Program Guidelines 2

 A Grantee must satisfy all of the requirements set forth in (a) through (e).

-1. (a)A Grantee shall be an organization whose purpose is the public good (limited to organizations who have a representative or manager appointed by articles of association, endowment, terms, conditions, and others) and which possesses an office.
+1. (a)A Grantee shall be an organization working for the public good, and has a representative or an administrator designated by articles of association, deed of endowment, etc. and which also possesses an office.
 (See Note 1 and 2.)

-2. (b)A Grantee shall have the organizational, personnel and other capabilities necessary for implementing the Grant-Financed Project with certainty.
+2. (b)A Grantee shall have the organizational, personnel and other capabilities necessary in implementing the Grant-Financed Project reliably.

 3. (c)An implementation of a Grant-Financed Project and a receipt of a Designated Grant shall not violate any laws and ordinances.